-“We have funding from local, county, state, and federal levels of government totaling around $4 million,” Mostafa said, “We also have hundreds of collaborators across local and federal levels that help us educate our farmers.”

-A large portion of the education is focused on entrepreneurship.

-The honeybees in these small-scale farms will produce honey along with pollinating crops, providing another source of income for these farmers.
-“There is a good market for honey,” Mostafa said, “Our farmers can specialize and sell the honey they will already be producing.
-This way they can diversify their income and have greater economic security.”
+In addition to pollinating crops, the honeybees in these small-scale farms will produce honey, providing another source of income for farmers.
+“There is a good market for honey,” Mostafa said.
+“By selling the honey the bees will already be producing, our farmers can diversify their income and have greater economic security.”

-The farmers are trained in marketing and selling their products, both with their private businesses and selling products at local farmers' markets.
+The farmers are taught how to market and sell their products, both for private businesses and for selling products at local farmers' markets.
 “In some cases, we can give them micro-grants to jumpstart their business,” Mostafa said.
 “Anything we can do to help our farmers is important to us.”

-“From no rain to too much rain to pests, farmers often see yields fail,” Moore said, “and a farmer’s income is directly related to crop yield.
+“From no rain to too much rain to pests, farmers often see crops fail,” Moore said.
+“A farmer’s income is directly related to crop yield.
 This program can increase the quantity and quality of crops and create a diversified income stream through bee products so that they can protect themselves economically.”